cjdbarlow/Part-One/chest_wall_and_diaphragm.md

 ##Expiration
 * Expiration is passive during quiet breathing as elastic recoil of the lung will return them to FRC
-* At high minute ventilation, expiration becomes an an active process:
+* When minute ventilation is high, expiration becomes an an active process:
   * **Abdominal wall** muscles (rectus abdominis, internal oblique, external oblique, transversus abdominis) contract, raising intrabdominal pressure and forcing the diaphragm up
   * **Internal** and **innermost** intercostals contract, pulling the ribs **downwards** and **inwards**, further decreasing thoracic volume

+##Respiratory Mechanics in Spinal Injury

 * Paralysis of the abdominal wall muscles (e.g. spinal injury) has significant affect on respiratory mechanics:
   * In the initial phases of injury, spinal shock results in a flaccid paralysis of the abdominal wall